octoxalis/11tyTips/source/matter/pages/creating_menu.md

 Previous and next posts links are much less difficult to retrieve on the client side than at build time.
 For that reason, the menu template doesn't try to create a double linked list but instead delegates the work  to a JavaScript function run in the browser.
-For any post page displayed by the browser, we have in the menu HTML fragment built by the template all necessary data about the preceding and following page relative to the current one
+For any post page displayed by the browser, we have in the menu HTML fragment built by the template all necessary data about the preceding and following pages relative to the current one
 {% _short_note %}
 when they exist: the first page in the menu list has no previous page and the last one no next page!
 {% end_short_note %}
 .

-For that we have to search the DOM for the nodes having a `data-rank` attribute with values surrounding that of the current page similar attribute.
+For that we have to search the DOM for the nodes having a `data-rank` attribute with values surrounding that one of the current page.

 {% set _code %}